-A person cannot get a revoked driver's license reinstated or restored in California.
-Rather, the driver must apply for a new license.
-This is done once the period of revocation is over.
-Application means the motorist will have to retake driving tests and pay applicable fees.
+You cannot get a revoked driver’s license reinstated or restored in California.
+Instead, you must apply for a new license.
+This can only be done once the period of revocation is over.
+Application means you will have to retake driving tests and pay applicable fees.

-According to Vehicle Code 13101 VC, “revocation” means that a person's driving privileges are terminated.
-The revocation is usually for a period of time.
+According to Vehicle Code 13101 VC, revocation means that your driving privileges are terminated for a period of time.
 The specific period of revocation varies.
-The time depends on the reason for why the DMV revoked the license.
+The time depends on the reason why the DMV revoked the license in the first place.

-The DMV can revoke a person's driving privileges for a variety of reasons.
+The DMV can revoke your driving privileges for a variety of reasons.
 A few examples are:

 - incidents of road rage,

 - a physical or mental disorder,

 - the commission of certain crimes.